Integrable scalar cosmologies with matter and curvature: Explicit form and detailed analysis of some spatially flat solutions

-From the above asymptotic expansions it appears that, for $\tc \to 0^{+}$: the scale factor $a(\tc)$ vanishes, which indicates the occurrence of a Big Bang; the reciprocal $1/a(\tc)$ diverges in a non-integrable way if $n = 2$, indicating the absence of a particle horizon in the case of space dimension $2$, while it diverges in an integrable way if $n > 2$, showing that the model has finite particle horizon when the space dimension is equal to $3$ or greater; $\Omm(\tc) \to 0$, which on account of Eq.\,\eqref{OmmOmf} proves that the field energy density dominates on matter density close to the Big Bang.
+From the above expansions it appears that, for $\tc \to 0^{+}$: the scale factor $a(\tc)$ vanishes, which indicates the occurrence of a Big Bang; the reciprocal $1/a(\tc)$ diverges in a non-integrable way if $n = 2$, indicating the absence of a particle horizon in the case of a $(2+1)$-dimensional spacetime, while it diverges in an integrable way if $n > 2$, showing that a particle horizon occurs when the space dimension is equal to or greater than $3$; $\Omm(\tc) \to 0$, which on account of Eq.\,\eqref{OmmOmf} proves that the field energy density dominates on matter density close to the Big Bang.